HEART Standard Divisions

 Division expansion

-New Divisions can be established when a domain meets five structural criteria: a definable sovereignty claim, identifiable infrastructure, a distinctive harm signature, professional viability, and market demand.
+New Divisions can be established when a domain meets five structural criteria: a definable governance claim, identifiable infrastructure, a distinctive harm signature, professional viability, and market demand.
 The Standard does not limit the number of Divisions.
 It limits the quality threshold for establishment.

 Attentional Integrity (HEART-AI) — The HEART Standard Division governing AI systems that interact with human attentional infrastructure.